Christmas Day is over, but there’s still a week til the New Year. Here are some suggestions for things to do in the time known as Twixmas!

 Once you find the right recipe for your own relaxation, you’ll find it much easier to deal with any last minute preparations for New Year’s Eve.

-Plan for New Year’s Eve
+Get ready for New Year’s Eve

 And talking of preparations for New Year’s Eve, this is the time to do your last minute checks for the big night.